 This is what I want to know: what have the stones of Callanish seen?
 What were the people like, how did they feel, what did they believe?
 I would love to have seen it when just completed, witnessed the celebration or ceremony, and heard the people’s voices.

-About Callanish: The main circle and its two smaller siblings are in the care of Historic Scotland.
+Callanish lies about 12 miles west of Stornoway on the Isle of Lewis.
+Full directions and a map can be found on the Historic Scotland website.
 There’s a visitor centre close to the main circle, with walk-through displays, a café and a well-stocked bookshop.
-Admission to the Callanish stone circle is free.
+Admission is free.